Pitt holds Iowa State to 23% shooting in 59-41 1st-round win

 “Iowa State asked us during pregame warmups to check if the rim was level,” the NCAA said in a statement.
 “Building personnel checked it and made a minor adjustment prior to the game beginning.
 We offered them additional warmup time but they declined.”

-Otzelberger said he wasn’t sure if the issue with the basket might have gotten into his players’ heads and contributed to their poor shooting, saying, “you’d have to ask the players.”

-Kalscheur said it wasn’t, adding that players are trained to handle adversity.
+Holmes’ bucket seemed to spark the Cyclones, who climbed back within 30-23 at halftime.
+Iowa State took advantage of three Pitt starters who were forced to the bench with foul trouble and nine turnovers.

-The Cyclones clawed within 30-23 at the break but started the second half much like they did the first – making two of their first 19 shots.
+But the Cyclones came out of the locker room the exact same way they started the first half — making two of their first 19 shots.

 When Pitt’s Nike Sibande was fouled on a 3-pointer from the left corner with under five minutes left and made the ensuing free throw to put the Panthers up by 20, it was all but over.

-“It was a blast of energy,” Guillermo Diaz Graham said.
-“That ball coming from my brother especially … it was amazing.”

-Added Jorge Diaz Graham: “The funny thing is yesterday in practice he dunked on me and (teammate) Nate (Hinson) and he was talking trash.
-So I told him, ‘OK, you want to talk now, but just do it in a game.’
-And so he did, and now I have to shut up and say thank you for making my assist.”

-Pitt also got an emotional boost from center Federiko Federiko, who received a huge ovation from the Panthers faithful when he checked into the game in the first half.
-Federiko sat out with a knee injury against Mississippi State and the Panthers were outrebounded by 21.
+Pitt got an emotional boost from center Federiko Federiko, who received a huge ovation from the Panthers faithful when he checked into the game in the first half.
+Frederiko sat out with a knee injury against Mississippi State and the Panthers were outrebounded by 21.

-“We’ve had something to prove since the preseason ranked us 14th our conference,” Cummings said.
-“We’ve had a chip on our shoulder the first time we seen that.
-Dayton (the First Four site) was just another example of us having to put a chip on our shoulder again.
-We’re definitely looking forward to proving more.”

 BIG PICTURE